 ***If you don’t have whole flaxseeds or sesame seeds just leave them out.
 Sunflower seeds are too big, and chia seeds will not work in this recipe.

-****You can also really customize the spices you mi in!
-Feel free to add Tumeric or any hot spices like ground chili or cayenne.
-You could also use curry powder for a more Indian twist, or if you want to go more Italian, ground basil, oregano, and marjoram.
+****You can also really customize the spices you mix in!
+Feel free to add tumeric or any hot spices like ground chili or cayenne.
+You could also use curry powder for a more Indian twist, or if you want to go more Italian, add ground basil, oregano, and marjoram.

 If you make these Chickpeep Chickpea Bites snap a pic and tag us on our Twitter @ProtegoFDN, Instagram @protegofoundation, or on our Facebook page!